drone-plugins/sonarqube-scanner/README.md

 - Generate JUnit reports based on the scan results
 - Quality Gate status reporting + Metrics
 - Skip Scan and only check for quality Gate Status of a specific analysisId or last analysis
+- Waiting for Analysis and QualityGate nows skip the wait if set to false - thanks @kangguru
+- Added SONAR_SCANNER_OPTS as param, so it transform into this env var during execution for Sonar JVM params - check for the param detail section below

 Obs: USe branch and pr_key params for accuracy results matches when skiping the scan